ChrRubin/CherryRenderer/MOREINFO.md

  | .m3u8            | HLS       | H.264/AVC      | AAC            | application/vnd.apple.mpegurl, audio/mpegurl |
  | .mp4, .m4a, .m4v | MP4       | H.264/AVC      | AAC            | video/mp4, audio/x-m4a, video/x-m4v          |

  - On Windows 7 to 10, the required codecs *should* be included by your Windows installation by default.
-Older Windows versions or Windows Server versions may have to install third party codecs like MainConcept manually.
+Older Windows versions or Windows Server editions may have to install third party codecs like MainConcept manually.
  - On Linux, you may need to install distro-dependant codecs.
 Examples of the codecs are ffmpeg/libavcodec/libavformat, x264 and Xvid.
  - If your system lacks the required codecs, or you try to play a non-supported video format, a MEDIA_UNSUPPORTED error will be thrown.